jamezrin/gatsby-themes/packages/gatsby-theme-elevator-pitch/content/screens/5___gatsbyjs.md

-# I'm  a Gatsby.js team's member
+# This is my first Gatsby.js theme!

-since the beginning of the year and I love that.
+What are the Gatsby.js themes?
+[Read here ›](https://github.com/greglobinski/gatsby-themes#about-gatsbyjs-themes)